 The concept of prebiotics has evolved substantially.
 The traditional view -- fibre feeds good bacteria -- is mechanistically correct but therapeutically imprecise.
 Sonnenburg and Sonnenburg (2014) first articulated the concept of "microbiota-accessible carbohydrates" (MACs), demonstrating that chronic MAC deprivation progressively and irreversibly erodes microbial diversity across generations.

-In 2024, Clark and colleagues published a study in Microbiology Spectrum using metabolic modelling to identify "precision prebiotics" -- substrates that selectively increase the abundance of a target species within a complex microbial community (Clark et al., 2024).
-Their approach used genome-scale metabolic models to predict which compounds would preferentially feed a species of interest, then validated those predictions experimentally.
+From the literature: "Genome-scale metabolic models can predict which substrates will selectively increase the abundance of a target species in a complex microbial community." -- Clark et al., Microbiology Spectrum 2024 Their approach used genome-scale metabolic models to predict which compounds would preferentially feed a species of interest, then validated those predictions experimentally.
 The principle is sound: rather than broadcasting fibre and hoping the right species benefit, we can select substrates with known metabolic specificity.

 In clinical practice, this translates to several actionable shifts: